 Recently RancherMan & I were talking about things that have impacted us strongly over the years.
 I recounted how an article I’d read decades ago kick-started my fledgling environmental bend into high gear.

 You know, when that broken whatzit is chunked into the trash as you tidily dust off your hands & walk off.
 Then the trash bag is bundled up and placed on the curb.
-A large garbage truck comes & takes it away.
+Finally a large garbage truck comes & takes it away.

 As I explained the premise of that article to RancherMan he shook his head enthusiastically and said that’s a viewpoint not often thought about.

-First Problem of Away: The Landfill
+First Problem of ‘Away’: The Landfill

 By now you know that ‘away’ isn’t a mythical place where beautiful rivers run and butterflies float lazily in blue skies & flower-scented air.
 It often means the landfill.

 Oh sure we can feel better knowing we’ve cleaned up our own living space by neatly tossing that discarded item in the trash.

 Make no mistake, it remains a part of a growing problem.
 It never disappears, it just stacks upon yesterday’s trash and the day before, and the day before, and…

-What About The Garbage Disposal?
+Alternatives To The Garbage Disposal?

 You shove those potato peels down the sink drain and flip on the garbage disposal switch.
 The motor roars into action and a stream of water flushes the undesirable material ‘away‘.
 Done & done!

-If you’re lucky enough that it doesn’t clog your drains over the years, those ground-up solids are flushed to the municipal water district who has to deal with it, filtering out the solids and disposing of them as they work to purify the water.
+If you’re lucky enough that it doesn’t clog your pipes over the years, those ground-up solids are flushed to the municipal water district who has to deal with it, filtering out the solids and disposing of them as they work to purify the water.

-We tell ourselves there’s no need to deal with it ourselves by composting, the garbage disposal helps make it all disappear magically.
+We tell ourselves there’s no need to deal with it ourselves by composting.
+The garbage disposal helps make it all disappear magically.

 I’m not casting stones here now.
 I spent years cramming things down the garbage disposal until I read the aforementioned article a long time ago.

-Balloons Floating ‘AWAY’
+Balloons Floating ‘AWAY’ Are Dangerous For Animals

 And what about those balloon releases that seem to be popular these days?
 Oh how I wish people who participate in balloon releases would stop & think about the final destination of all those balloons.

-Oftentimes these balloons will float down into our pastures where they’re potentially deadly for our cows when they pick up a balloon’s string along with their next bite of grass.
+Oftentimes one of these balloons will float down into one of our pastures where they’re potentially deadly for our cows when they pick up a balloon’s string along with their next bite of grass.

-There Are Better (And Often EASIER) Options
+Better (And Often EASIER) Options To Eliminate Trash

 The point of this article isn’t to shame anyone nor make someone feel bad about their actions.
-It’s simply to get the ole gears a-movin’ to get us all thinking of better ways to do things.
+It’s simply to get the gears moving and come up with better ways to do things.

 Oftentimes the result of making something go away is really not much different than someone who rolls down their car window & tosses out that empty bag of fast food.
 Sure their car is nice & clean now, but the trash problem hasn’t been solved at all.